apache/mxnet/docs/how_to/add_op_in_backend.md

 have the same shape as `b`.

 The above four steps illustrate how shape inference logic works in MXNet.
-It is implemented in the shape inference functions of the operators for element-wise multiplication and addition.
+It is actually implemented in the shape inference functions of the operators for element-wise multiplication and addition.

-For our `quadratic` operator, shape inference possesses the similar logic.
+For our `quadratic` operator, shape inference possesses quite similar logic.
 ```cpp
 inline bool QuadraticOpShape(const nnvm::NodeAttrs& attrs,
                              std::vector<TShape>* in_attrs,